qwjhvbxi/SAEV/README.md

 If you use this code in your research, please cite:

+1. R.Iacobucci et al., Integrated optimisation-simulation framework for scalable smart charging and relocation of shared autonomous electric vehicles.
+2021

+If you use the FCR module, please additionally cite:

 1. R.Iacobucci et al., Frequency Control Reserve Provision from a Fleet of Shared Autonomous Electric Vehicles.
 IEEE MT-ITS 2021

+If you use the pricing module, please additionally cite:

 1. R.Iacobucci, J.D.Schmöcker.
 Dynamic pricing for ride-hailing services considering relocation and mode choice.
 IEEE MT-ITS 2021

 ## Quick start